wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-data-loss-prevention-policies/includes/2-plan-data-loss-prevention.md

 ### Overview of the Microsoft Purview DLP planning process

-There are three different aspects of the Microsoft Purview DLP planning process.
+There are different aspects of the Microsoft Purview DLP planning process.
 Each of these considerations is examined in the following sections.

 #### Identify stakeholders